nrdufour/snowpea/README.md

 ## Goals

 + be able to produce sdcard images for raspberry based machines [done]
-+ be able to produce sdcard images for orange pi 5 plus [in progress]
++ be able to produce sdcard images for orange pi 5 plus [done]
-+ master all machines in that flake [in progress]
++ master all machines in that flake [done]
-+ have fun and learn more Nix/NixOS [in progress]
++ have fun and learn more Nix/NixOS [in progress -- will never end :-)]

 ## Thanks